 There are plenty of couples who feel that cake just isn’t their thing.
 And typically, alternatives such as cookies, pies, brownies, and donuts have been showing up on dessert tables to offer something a little different.
 But what if you have no sweet tooth at all?
 Enter cheesecake wedding cakes.

 While a traditional cheesecake first comes to mind, there's also another iteration of this cake alternative.
 The new take?
-Tiered cakes made from wheels of cheese is the perfect way to incorporate that traditional stacked cake look, all while offering something different and wildly delicious.
+Tiered cakes made from wheels of cheese are the perfect way to incorporate that traditional stacked cake look while offering something different and wildly delicious.

 Meet the Expert

 Aleah and Nick Valley are the founders of Valley & Company Events, a wedding and event planning, design, and floral company based in Seattle, Washington.

 “Keeping the tradition of a wedding cake but putting a personal stamp on the ceremony by serving a stacked cheese cake is a fun and creative way to show off the style and likes of a couple,” says Aleah and Nick Valley, founders of Valley & Company Events.

 How to Set Up a Wheel Cheesecake For Your Wedding

 When choosing cheeses for your cake, think about varieties that are a bit firmer.
 "Cheeses that are a bit firmer are successful because they hold up well and allow for stacking.
 If a couple loves a good triple creme brie or an herbed chèvre, we suggest saving that for the top tier as it will be much softer," says Aleah and Nick Valley.